MarouanLaroui/lezartistes/README.md

 JUNIT TEST

 In the src directory, you'll find a tests directory containing the different classes.
 One for each use case, that tests the validity of the code.
+Each test need to be run individually by clicking the run button next to it.